DC Student Bar Certification

 To become bar certified, students must:

-- Answer this series of questions, gather any relevant supporting documentation, print everything out, and return it to the clinic director by the due date provided.
+- Complete Georgetown Law’s Rule 48 Questionnaire.
+Answer this series of questions, gather any relevant supporting documentation, print everything out, and return it to the clinic director by the due date provided.
 The vast majority of affirmative answers will not stand in the way of Student Bar Certification, but disclosure is required nonetheless.
-All responses will be reviewed by the clinic director, kept securely on file with the Assistant or Associate Dean of Experiential Education, and may be shared with the Dean when he completes p.
-3 of the court’s application.
+All responses will be reviewed by the clinic director and will be kept securely on file with the Assistant or Associate Dean of Clinics.

 Students who have questions about this process should contact Patrick Griffith, Director of Clinical Programs, at firstname.lastname@example.org.